efirst/efirst.github.io/_pages/about.md

   - /about.html
 ---

+I am an incoming (Fall 2025) Assistant Professor in Computer Science at Rutgers University New Brunswick.

-I am a postdoctoral researcher at UC San Diego working with Sorin Lerner (but I work remotely from NYC).
-In May 2023, I completed my PhD in Computer Science at UMass Amherst, where I worked with Yuriy Brun in the Laboratory for Software Engineering Research (LASER).
-In May 2017, I received a BS in Math and Computer Science from Harvey Mudd College.
+Previously, I was a postdoctoral researcher at UC San Diego advised by Sorin Lerner.
+I completed my PhD in Computer Science at UMass Amherst, where I was advised by Yuriy Brun in the Laboratory for Software Engineering Research (LASER).
+I received a BS in Math and Computer Science from Harvey Mudd College.

 Research Interests
 ======
 I am interested in leveraging AI for theorem proving as a playground for exploring how AI can reason better, and in turn, how humans can use AI to reason better themselves in a variety of domains.

 I am an interdisciplinary researcher, working at the intersection of machine learning, software engineering, and programming languages.
 So far, I have worked on creating tools to automatically generate proofs in proof assistants, such as Coq, Isabelle/HOL, and Lean.

+Overall, my research interests are quite broad: AI for SE/PL and quantitative reasoning.

+If you're interested in working with me (prospective PhD student, current PhD/masters/undergrad student at Rutgers, or just wanting to collaborate) please reach out via email.

 Contact
 ======
-emfirst@ucsd.edu
+emfirst@ucsd.edu (new email coming soon)